Lauma: In Lithuanian mythology

 Laumės can be considered as atmospheric goddesses.
 It is said that Laumė was a beautiful goddess, who lived in clouds and had a diamond throne.
-Some myths claimed Laumė was a bride of thunder god Perkūnas; however, they did not marry because Laumė fell in love with the Moon, who was considered a male god in Lithuania.
+Some myths claimed Laumė was a wife of thunder god Perkūnas.
 In other stories, the bride was stolen by the devil Velnias, named Tuolius.
 That's why Laumė liked moonshine.
 In other myth, the bride of Perkūnas was a Laumė called Vaiva.
 The rainbow was called the ribbon of Vaiva.
 Despite her marriage, she had a beloved singer named Straublys.
 Straublys had stolen the ribbon of Vaiva.
 During the rain, Straublys stretches the ribbon of Vaiva across the sky, while Perkūnas is angry and shouts in thunder.
 It was believed it is the rainbow that causes the rain, while Lithuanian shepherds had a prayer or curse by which the rainbow had to turn to pieces and make the rain go away.
-The other myth claimed Laumė fell in love with a beautiful young man down to earth.
+The other myth claimed Laumė fell in love with a beautiful young man down on earth.
 They had a son named Meilius (name derived from word 'Meilė' - love).
-Laumė descended to the sky to breastfeed her son from time to time.
+Laumė descended from the sky to breastfeed her son from time to time.
 However, the highest God found out about the son of sacrilegious love, smashed him into the highest place of the sky and gave him a place between stars.
 After that he cut Laumės breasts, and so, stone pieces of it can be found on Earth.

 Laumės descended from the sky to Earth.
 They lived nearby lakes, abandoned bath-houses, in islands of lakes or dense forests.
 Many names of water pools in Lithuania are named after the word Laumė.
 Laumės liked to gather near rivers, lakes, swamps, in meadows, there dew fell in the night in New Moon or Full Moon.
 They danced and enjoyed themselves, leaving circles (like Fairy Ring) in the grass.
 Usually, Laumės were most powerful at Friday of New Moon, at the rainiest days of the month in Lithuania.
 Laumės could cause hail, storm or rain by singing, dancing or by curses.
 Laumės song was traditionally performed during weddings up until the 19th century.
 The song was performed by girls dancing in a circle, with one in the middle.
 The dance and song was also said to cause rain.

-Later on, Laumės were depicted as very beautiful women, who appeared both naked or wearing very fine clothing.
 The Rainbow was often called a ribbon lost by Laumės.
 That's how they were associated with weaving.
 Laumės usually appeared in groups of three.
 They were able to do women's work perfectly, as are especially skilled in weaving and spinning.
 They love children, respect industriousness and help those in need.
 They punish those who ridicule them, and those who are lazy.
 Following are two examples folk tales featuring Laumės: